Grant Opportunities

 Mantana Foundation for Young People

-The Mantana Foundation for Young People provides assistance toyoung persons from disadvantaged or marginalized backgrounds.
+The Mantana Foundation for Young People assists young persons from disadvantaged or marginalised backgrounds.
 The focus is on providing programs that target school retention and increased educational achievement, employment skills development and career pathways, and social and community connectedness, together with servicesin geographical areas where funding is difficult to source.

 Business Support

-CSIRO Kick-Start is an initiative for innovative Australian start-ups and small businesses, providing funding support and access to CSIRO’s research expertise and capabilities to help grow and develop their business.
+CSIRO Kick-Start is an initiative for innovative Australian start-ups and small businesses that provides matched funding for start-ups and small to medium enterprises to help access CSIRO's research expertise and capabilities to help grow your business.

 Waste Resource Recovery Sponsorship Program - Tasmanian organisations are invited to apply for sponsorship funding for innovative projects, events, or initiatives that recover resources from waste and reduce landfill.
 Funding ranges from $1,000 to $10,000 per project.
 Applications close once funding is fully allocated, so interested businesses are encouraged to apply promptly.